Mutual Funds Word Search

 LOAD

-A 5.75% front-end load on a $10,000 investment means only $9,425 actually gets invested.
-Over 30 years, this upfront cost compounds dramatically against your returns.
+Real example: A fund with a 5.75% front-end load (like some American Funds) means if you invest $10,000, only $9,425 actually goes to work for you.
+Over 30 years, this upfront cost compounds significantly against your returns.

 EXPENSE

-The difference between 0.03% (Vanguard index) and 1% (active fund) on $100,000 over 30 years at 7% returns is roughly $200,000.
+Real example: The difference between a 0.03% expense ratio (Vanguard index fund) and 1% (typical active fund) on a $100,000 investment over 30 years at 7% returns is roughly $200,000 — the fee alone costs you nearly your original investment.

 DIVERSIFICATION